Are Slip-and-Fall Cases Hard To Win?

 • You take the decision about liability, the assigning of fault, and the value of your claim out of the hands of the judge or jury.

-• If you accept a settlement offer, you give up the right to file another claim related to the accident to recover for your injuries, losses, and damages.
+• If you accept a settlement offer, you give up the right to file another claim related to the accident to seek damages.

-• You receive the money to recoup for your injuries and expenses right away.
+• You receive the money to compensate for your injuries and expenses within a reasonable time frame.

 There is no guaranteed timeline for settling a slip-and-fall case.
-The length of time it takes to settle your claim depends on many different factors, not the least of which is ensuring that you do not settle your claim while you are still being treated and your medical bills are continuing to increase.
+The length of time it takes to settle your claim depends on many different factors, not the least of which is keeping in mind that settling your claim while you are still being treated and your medical bills are continuing to increase may not be in your best interest.

 Your case may be affected by:

-Having a good legal team working on your behalf can help protect your legal rights.
-A slip-and-fall accident attorney can help you in the following ways:
+Having a legal team working on your behalf may assist you in this regard.
+If you have a case, a slip-and-fall accident attorney can help you in the following ways:

 • Meet all applicable statutory deadlines.